d12frosted/elpa-mirror/stable-melpa/eglot-java-readme.txt

   (define-key eglot-java-mode-map (kbd "C-c l T") #'eglot-java-project-build-task) (define-key eglot-java-mode-map (kbd "C-c l R") #'eglot-java-project-build-refresh)))

+The behavior of the "eglot-java-run-test" function depends on the cursor location:
+- If there's an enclosing method at the current cursor location, that specific test method will run
+- Otherwise, all the tests in the current file will be executed

 You can upgrade an existing LSP server installation with the "eglot-java-upgrade-lsp-server" function.
+You can upgrade an existing JUnit jar installation with the "eglot-java-upgrade-junit-jar" function.